Starting our back to homeschool year with a curriculum from Memoria Press allows us to homeschool with enriching, quality learning materials.

 Cheryl Lowe authored many popular Latin programs.

-As head mistress she lead Highland Latin School in to national prominence.
+As headmistress, she led Highland Latin School into national prominence.

 And in Today’s Woman Magazine’s education category, she was named “Most Admired Woman.

-Mrs. Lowe passed in 2017, but her legacy continues on.
+Mrs. Lowe passed in 2017, but her legacy continues.

 WHAT IS A CLASSICAL EDUCATION?

-Memoria Press characterizes their products by 3 categories.
+Memoria Press characterizes its products in 3 categories.